Arbor Day: Israel

 The Jewish holiday Tu Bishvat, the new year for trees, is on the 15th day of the month of Shvat, which usually falls in January or February.
 Originally based on the date used to calculate the age of fruit trees for tithing as mandated in Leviticus 19:23–25, the holiday now is most often observed by planting trees or raising money to plant trees, and by eating dried fruits, specifically Raisins, figs, dates and nuts.
 Tu Bishvat is a semi-official holiday in Israel; schools are open but Hebrew-speaking schools often go on tree-planting excursions.

+Italy

+Italy's national Arbor Day is held on November 21.

 Japan

 Japan celebrates a similarly themed Greenery Day, held on May 4.

 Kenya

 Historically, Kenya celebrated National Tree Planting Day on April 21.
 Often, people plant palm trees and coconut trees along the Indian Ocean that borders the east coast of Kenya.
 They plant trees to remember Prof. Wangari Maathai, who won a Nobel Peace Prize for planting of trees and caring for them all over Kenya.

 With the Kenyan government launching a campaign to plant 15 billion trees by 2032, they launched National Tree Growing Day with very aggressive targets for the number of trees to be planted.
 The first national public holiday was November 13, 2023.
 The second was May 10, 2024, with a goal to plant one billion trees in a single day.